awsdevopsteam/capstone15/Solution/Solution.md

 -  So you need to  to change `/<youname>/capstone/username`a and  `/<youname>/capstone/password` with your own parameter name.
 And also `Database endpoint`

+- before push check the requirement.txt .
+Pillow must be 8.4

 ===> PUSH YOUR CHANGES to github:
 - git add .